 3. 1971-S DDR FS-801

-This doubled die reverse variety shows “notching” or die doubling visible on the stars, “HALF DOLLAR,” and “OF AMERICA” text, representing an extremely rare variety that generally brings strong money at auction.
+This DDR — Doubled Die Reverse — shows “notching” or die doubling visible on the stars, “HALF DOLLAR” text, and “OF AMERICA” inscription.
+It represents an extremely rare variety that generates strong results at auction.

-Proof doubled die reverses appear more elusive than their obverse counterparts, with documented sales including a PR66 example selling for $1,293 and a similar piece bringing $2,506 just two days later.
+Proof doubled die reverses appear more elusive than their obverse counterparts, partly because collectors tend to focus their examination on the obverse.
+This creates cherrypicking opportunities for astute collectors who carefully examine both sides.
+Documented sales include a PR66 example selling for $1,293 and a separate example bringing $2,506 just two days later — suggesting significant eye-appeal premiums within this variety.

 1971-S DDR FS-801 Half Dollar Price/Grade Chart